edgelesssys/contrast/docs/docs/examples/vault.md

-Because the `workload-secret-seed` is derived from the associated `workloadSecretID`, any change to the `workloadSecretID` after the block device has been initialized will result in deriving an invalid encryption key, making the mounted block device undecrybtable.
+Because the `workload-secret-seed` is derived from the associated `workloadSecretID`, any change to the `workloadSecretID` after the block device has been initialized will result in deriving an invalid encryption key, making the mounted block device undecryptable.

 :::note[Inter-deployment communication]

 The Contrast Coordinator issues mesh certificates after successfully validating workloads.
 These certificates can be used for secure inter-deployment communication.
-The Initializer sends an attestation report to the Coordinator, retrieves the a service mesh certificate bound to it's provided public key, containing the certificate chain, as well as the current mesh CA cert.
+The Initializer sends an attestation report to the Coordinator, retrieves a service mesh certificate bound to it's provided public key, containing the certificate chain, as well as the current mesh CA cert.
 The Initializer then writes them to a `volumeMount`, allowing to build up the secure mTLS connections based on the service mesh.
 The received service mesh certificate also holds the certificate extension of the `workloadSecretID`, which is used to allow the authorization to a certain encryption key on the transit engine API.